ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 > up in the "to read later" section of your bookmarks.
 I just hope you enjoy whatever you
 > do read!

+... and yes it took me almost 6 months after deploying mypyc to write this.

 ## Introduction to mypyc

-Before I dig into the story of how I integrated mypyc into Black, I want to explain what mypyc is and the most basic example using it. **mypyc is a transcompiler converting typed Python code into fast C extensions.** Being built on top of the [mypy] type checker, it leverages standard type annotations[^2].
+Before I dig into the story of how I integrated mypyc into Black, I want to explain what mypyc is and show an example using it. **mypyc is a [transcompiler] converting typed Python code into fast C extensions.** Being built on top of the [mypy] type checker, it leverages standard type annotations[^2] (unlike Cython).

 It has been used to compile mypy (and itself since mypyc comes with mypy) since 2019, giving it a 4x performance boost over interpreted Python.
 According to the mypyc project: